10 Interior Design Styles You Should Know

 While the space references different eras, there is a harmony created through elements like color, texture, and pattern.
 These spaces may feel a bit chaotic at first glance.
 However, a second look will reveal a careful attention to detail and creating unity in the room.

-Transitional spaces also mix elements from various design styles, but unlike eclectic spaces, transitional rooms are more subdued.
+One of our clients’ most popular interior design styles, transitional spaces also mix elements from various design styles, but unlike eclectic spaces, transitional rooms are more subdued.
 Transitional interior design is a fit for those who feel that traditional design is too stuffy, while modern rooms feel too stark or distant.

 In a transitional space, you might find crown molding and a Louis XVI chair next to an alcove featuring Lucite sconces, with a cream shag rug adorning the floor.
 Like with eclectic design, these elements speak to starkly different times, but there is a cohesion introduced through calming colors and a lack of excess ornaments.